Obtaining a Driver License by Fraud

 If you have a defense on the merits, have the driver testify about the reasons no fraud was committed.
 If the statute of limitations applies, the theory of laches, or estoppel applies, then asset those defenses and move to invalidate the suspension on that basis.

 If the hearing offer denies your request, you only have 30 days to file a writ of cert (appeal) with the Circuit Court to get the suspension removed from your driver’s record.
-Filing a writ after the show cause hearing, does NOT aleviate your obligation to file a writ within thirty days of receiving order of license revocatino, suspension or cancelation.
+Filing a writ after the show cause hearing, does NOT alleviate your obligation to file a writ within thirty days of receiving the order of license revocation, suspension, or cancelation.

 If you are suspected of fraud, hire an attorney to attend your “hardship” hearing because you will be put under oath and questioned about whether you committed this criminal conduct.
 That information can be used against you in a criminal fraud investigation by a law enforcement officer.